BlqzingIce/CustomReactionTime/README.md

 ## Config File
 - The config file can be found at Beat Saber/UserData/CustomReactionTime.json
-- `Enabled`: Whether or not the mod should change reaction times
-- `Mode`: 0 = UseReactionTime, 1 = SetIfOutside, 2 = SetToThreshold
+- `Mode`: 0 = Disabled, 1 = UseReactionTime, 2 = UseThresholds
 - `ReactionTime`, `LowerThreshold`, and`UpperThreshold`: Exactly what they sound like, all in milliseconds.
+- `LowerSetting` and `UpperSetting`: Corresponding threshold settings, 0 = ReactionTime, 1 = Threshold
 - `SliderMin` and `SliderMax`: Secret settings that control how much range the slider settings have, also in ms.
-- **It is highly recommended that you both: keep minimums above their maximums, and the settings measured in ms to increments of 5.
+- **It is highly recommended that you both: keep minimums below their associated maximums, and keep the settings measured in ms to increments of 5.
 Not doing so could cause unexpected things to happen.**
 -  Also note that extreme values could cause things to function improperly.
 Please keep your values reasonable, and out of the negatives.

 ## Credits